jofri/jofri/README.md

-## I'm Johan - full-stack developer, Swedish expat in London, open for new opportunities 👨‍💻
+## I'm Johan - full-stack developer, Swedish expat now back in Stockholm, open for new opportunities 👨‍💻

 Full-Stack Software Engineer, experienced with all things JavaScript and a background in marketing strategy.
 Expert in Node, Next.js, Express, MongoDB and React.